Uncomputability of Phase Diagrams: Results

-The result is the familiar picture: if $\lmin \geq 0$ in \cref{eq:lmin}, then over the entire lattice the first term in \cref{eq:Hundec-intro}---$\Hchecker + \HUTM+\HmarkerN + \Hdens$---has ground state energy lower-bounded by $1$; the ground state of the overall Hamiltonian $\Hundec$ is the trivial zero energy state $\ket{0}^{\ox \Lambda}$ from $\Htriv$.
-Furthermore, $\Hundec$ has a constant spectral gap.
-If on the other hand $\lmin<0$, then $\Hchecker + \HUTM+\HmarkerN + \Hdens$ has a ground state with energy diverging to $-\infty$, and a dense spectrum above it.
-As a result the Hamiltonian becomes gapless.
-Since discriminating between $\lmin\ge 0$ or $<0$ is undecidable, determining whether the Hamiltonian is gapless or gapped is undecidable as well.
+where $G\subset [1,\infty)$.
+To understand this, we consider the two cases.
+If a non-halting instance is encoded $\lmin \geq 0$ in \cref{eq:lmin}, then $ H_u(\varphi) $---from \cref{Eq:GS_Energy_Shifted}---has ground state energy lower-bounded by $1$; the ground state of the overall Hamiltonian is the trivial zero energy classical product state $\ket{0}^{\ox \Lambda}$, and $\op H^{\Lambda}$ has a constant spectral gap.
+If $\lmin<-|\delta|$, then $\op H_u(\varphi) $ has a ground state with energy diverging to $-\infty$.
+We further note that the critical XY-model has a dense spectrum with zero ground state energy, hence from the $H_d$ term we obtain a dense spectrum above the ground state \cite{Lieb_Schultz_Mattis_1961}.
+As a result the Hamiltonian becomes gapless and has a highly entangled ground state with algebraically decaying correlations.

+Since existence of a halting length $w_0$ in \cref{eq:lmin} is undecidable, discriminating between $\lmin\ge 0$ or $<-|\delta|$ is also undecidable.
+This implies determining whether the Hamiltonian is in the critical, quantum-correlated phase or the trivial product state gapped phase is undecidable as well.

+As $\op H^\Lambda(\varphi)$ is a continuous function of $\varphi$, there exist finite measure regions for which all values of $\varphi$ have the same ground state and for which there is no closing of the spectral gap, which delineates the two phases.
+Setting $\Pi_i \coloneqq \ketbra{0}^{(i)}$, the observable $\op O_{A/B}=L^{-2}\sum_{i\in \Lambda} \Pi_i$ has expectation value $1$ when in the state $\ket{0}^{\otimes \Lambda(L)}$, and $0$ in the other case.
+This is true even if the observable is restricted to a finite geometrically local subset of the lattice.
+We refer the reader to \cref{Sec:Undecidable_Continuous_Family} for more details.